dcarracedo/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_6105.rst

 - `Change ETH* context parameters on live VMs <https://github.com/OpenNebula/one/issues/6606>`__.

-The following new features have been backported in the Sunstone Web UI to 6.10.5:

 The following issues has been solved in 6.10.5:

 - `Fix an issue with fs_lvm_ssh not honoring BRIDGE_LIST in the image datastore <https://github.com/OpenNebula/one/issues/7070>`__.